stadtnavi/digitransit-ansible/Readme.md

 - `make vagrant`: starts a Vagrant VM and applies the digitransit playbook
 - `make staging`: connects to the staging host and applies the playbook there

+### Vault

+Secrets are encrypted with ansible vault.
+In order to run the above playbooks you need to place a file called `vault-password` into the root of the repository
+- it's ignored by version control.

-In order for this commands to work, you also need to place the ansible vault password file onto your file system.
-Please get in touch with @leonardehrenfried to get it.
+Please get in touch with @leonardehrenfried to get the decryption key to paste into this file.

 ### Digitransit target host requirements